k-kuruma/lilypopschord/README.md

 ## how to use

-please build sample, and "popsChord-sample2.{ly|pdf}" .
+please build sample, and refer "popsChord-sample2.{ly|pdf}" .

 ## how to build sample